BestTimesToVisit.com Logo

 safety

 Stick to well-lit, populated areas, especially at night.
-While Chicago is generally safe for tourists, like any major city, it's wise to be aware of your surroundings.
-Avoid walking alone in deserted streets after dark, and don't hesitate to grab a rideshare if you feel uncomfortable.
+While Chicago is a major city with many safe neighborhoods, like any urban center, it's wise to be aware of your surroundings.
+If you're using ride-sharing apps, double-check the license plate and driver's name before getting in.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.